kharmabum/fototropik/_pages/reading-recommendations.md

 - [The Other Wind] by Ursula K. Le Guin.
 2001.
 211 pp.
 - [The Amber Spyglass] by Philip Pullman.
 2000.
 467 pp.
 - [Taliesin] by Stephen R. Lawhead.
 1987.
 496 pp.
+- [The Sense of an Ending] by Julian Barnes.
+2011.
+150 pp.

 [Robinson Crusoe]: https://www.goodreads.com/book/show/2932.Robinson_Crusoe
 [Dune]: https://www.goodreads.com/book/show/234225.Dune